jimmale/gohole/README.md

   - Number of Blocked requests vs Number of Allowed Requests
   - Number of Requests served from cache vs Number of fresh requests
   - Duration of DNS responses based off of blocked/cached/resolved
+- [ ] Include license info for dependencies